ccline29/Portfolio-challenge/README.md

-To create a portfolio to be used now and in the future.
+To create a portfolio to showcase work of my skills and talents to potential employers.
+Portfolio highlights what I am capable of completing and the reasoning behind the work.